unicode-org/cldr/docs/ldml/tr35-dates.md

 ```

 Some systems may not want to use B and b, even if preferred for the locale, so for compatibility the `preferred` value is limited to {H, h, K, k}, and is the option selected by the ‘j’ date symbol.
 Thus the `preferred` value may not be the same as the first `allowed` value.

+The preferred value for the locale can be overridden by the locale keyword "hc", see [Unicode Hour Cycle Identifier ](tr35.md#UnicodeHourCycleIdentifier).

 ### <a name="Day_Period_Rule_Sets" href="#Day_Period_Rule_Sets">Day Period Rule Sets</a>